 ContextLogic—the parent company of online marketplaces Wish, Cute, Geek, and others—continues to offer fur items for sale across its online platforms even though fur sales are banned in San Francisco, where the company’s headquarters is located.
 It has also heard from PETA that animals in the fur industry suffer immensely.

-For decades, PETA and our international affiliates have exposed horrific cruelty to animals on fur farms around the world.
+For decades, PETA entities have exposed horrific cruelty to animals on fur farms around the world.
 Investigators have documented that animals are electrocuted, bludgeoned, gassed, and skinned alive—all just to make a coat, collar, or pom-pom keychain.
 Much of the world’s fur comes from China, where millions of dogs and cats are killed for their fur and skin, which are intentionally mislabeled and sold to unsuspecting customers here in the U.S. and elsewhere.
 Animals who are raised and killed for their fur are denied everything that is natural and important to them, and this supports speciesism.
 We need your help to end it.

 The coronavirus crisis has shown us that cramming sick and stressed animals together in unsanitary conditions creates the perfect breeding grounds for dangerous zoonotic diseases, which can jump from other species to humans.
 On fur farms, minks, foxes, and other animals are confined to wire cages, often stacked atop each other, allowing disease to be easily spread through urine, excrement, pus, and blood.
 This is just another reason for ContextLogic to stop offering fur for sale on its platforms.